open-mmlab/mim/mim/_internal/export/README.md

 # Export (experimental)

-`mim export` is a new function in `mim`, which can export a minimum trainable and testable model package through the config file.
+`mim export` is a new feature in `mim`, which can export a minimum trainable and testable model package through the config file.

 The minimal model compactly combines `model, datasets, engine` and other components.
 There is no need to search for each module separately based on the config file.
 Users who do not install from source can also get the model file at a glance.